 This section provides the following guidelines for planning the mirroring of your cluster configuration:

-To mirror all multihost disks in a Sun Cluster configuration enables the configuration to tolerate single-device failures.
-Sun Cluster software requires that you mirror all multihost disks across expansion units.
+Mirroring all multihost disks in an Oracle Solaris Cluster configuration enables the configuration to tolerate single-device failures.
+Oracle Solaris Cluster software requires that you mirror all multihost disks across expansion units.
 You do not need to use software mirroring if the storage device provides hardware RAID as well as redundant paths to devices.

 Consider the following points when you mirror multihost disks: